 We often exclude both decaf coffee beans and instant coffee from the realm of high-end roasters, but Waka Coffee is bucking the trend.
 Their instant Colombian decaf begins with carefully sourced single-origin arabica coffee beans, grown and harvested from the mountains of Colombia.
 This medium roast offers a smooth body and well-balanced flavor, which tastes like citrus backed by a toasted, nutty aroma.

 The decaffeination is carried out via the sugar-cane-ethyl-acetate method, using ethyl alcohol naturally derived from Colombian sugar cane.
 This process avoids the use of high heat or pressure, which can disrupt the cellular structure of the green beans.
 Still, it offers a further economic advantage to local Colombian farmers.

 Their method of making isn’t the only way in which Waka invests in local economies.
 They donate 4% of their profits to funding clean water initiatives with their “Add Water, Give Water” program, which operates in the regions where they source their beans.

-While we aren’t always the first to recommend Starbucks, there’s no denying that they changed the instant coffee game when they introduced the Starbucks VIA instant collection just over a decade ago.
+While we aren’t always the first to recommend Starbucks, there’s no denying that they changed the game when they introduced the Starbucks VIA instant coffee collection just over a decade ago.
 Using a proprietary micro-grinding process to preserve the essential oils and aroma of the beans, they were among the first to recognize that there was a market for instant coffee that didn’t sacrifice good taste for convenience (6).